 Readers are, of course, a key element of your Security Management System and their behavior must be matched to your site's specific requirements.
-Readers can be switched into several different modes, including the following.
+Readers can be switched into several different modes, including the following, either through commands or through the "Install/Access Control/Reader" screen.